-Different potential mechanisms may cause the non-uniform UI effect across the wage distribution.
-One plausible explanation is that UI helps the unemployed avoid part-time employment.
-Or workers are not looking for jobs with wages below their UI benefit level while on UI, either because of relatively easy on-the-job search (Burdett (1978)) or reference dependence (DellaVigna et al. (2014)).
+The non-uniform UI effect across the wage distribution is consistent with our theoretical model of Section 3.1.
+For each agent, the benefit extension effect on the wage distribution is not uniform due to the option value of search and the non-marginal change in duration.
+Across-agent heterogeneity can also cause a non-uniform UI effect.
+In fact, the benefit extension affects more intensely agents with higher unemployment duration, which is negatively correlated with between-job wage change.
+Another plausible explanation for the non-uniform UI effect is that workers are not seeking jobs with wages below their UI benefit level while on UI, either because of relatively easy on-thejob search (Burdett (1978)) or reference dependence (DellaVigna et al. (2014)).
 In this case, the 55% average net replacement creates the pattern observed in Figure VI.
-The latter interpretation can also explain why the UI effect is more substantial between 30-39 weeks after layoff as discussed in Section 6.1.
+This is also consistent with the fact that the UI effect is more substantial between 30-39 weeks after layoff (Section 3.3).